 If a certificated employee teaches at least one instructional period each day that he or she is employed to teach and is also assigned other duties neither in connection with nor as an extension of classroom teaching, his or her salary must be prorated and recorded in Object 1100 and in the other objects that provide for recording of expenditures for the other assignment(s).
-The amount recorded in Object 1100 is the product of the employee's complete salary and the fraction of the full-time school day that the employee spent as a classroom teaching as limited herein.
+The amount recorded in Object 1100 is the product of the employee's complete salary and the fraction of the full-time school day that the employee spent as a classroom teacher performing duties that are in connection with, or an extension of, classroom teaching as limited herein.
 The remaining portion is then charged to the object(s) in which expenditures for the other assignments are recorded.
 Some of the other assignments may pertain to work outside the field of teaching.
 If a teacher performs such assignments, it will be necessary to prorate a portion of the teacher's salary to classifications other than Object 1100.